 HOW IS ALCOHOLIC NEUROPATHY TREATED?

-If you have made the decision to end your addiction to alcohol, it would be a good idea to seek treatment with a licensed alcohol rehab facility that offers nutritional support.
+If you have made the decision to end your addiction to alcohol, it would be a good idea to seek woodstock treatment center with a licensed alcohol rehab facility that offers nutritional support.
 The first step toward reversing early alcoholic neuropathy is improving your diet, which entails providing the body with the nutrients that it needs to function properly.
 While at these facilities, you will most likely be working with either a physician or a nutritionist who will recommend dietary changes that can help ease alcoholic neuropathy symptoms while also restoring your strength, both of which can make overcoming withdrawal symptoms and getting through detox a lot easier.
-Additional treatments may include
+Additional woodstock treatment centers may include

 Supplementation – While going through rehab, your physician or nutritionist may encourage you to take vitamin E, B6, and B12 to help with alcoholic neuropathy symptoms.